rsvp/chess/README.md

 * Play lots of blitz to practice opening theory.
 * Play the opening like a book, the middle game like a magician, and the endgame like a machine.
 * Play to control the center, whether in the classic or hypermodern style.
+* Play your best chess by postal correspondence.
 * Playing against a machine, the question is not about winning, but whether you will survive.
 * Playing against computer is like playing against an idiot who beats you everytime.
 * Playing blitz chess, one can lose the habit of concentrating for several hours in serious chess.